uakatt/Banking-Information-from-External-Sources/README.md

     /work/src/edu/arizona/kfs/sys/KFSKeyConstants.java
     /work/src/org/kuali/kfs/pdp/batch/LoadFederalReserveBankDataStep.java

+<h2><a name="extra_files">Extra Files</a></h2>

+Extra files for this modification that have been included for some reason or another.
+Most likely, these files did not exist in Foundation KFS 3.0, but are referenced in this enhancement.
+(5 files)

+    work/src/edu/arizona/kfs/pdp/spring-pdp.xml
+    work/src/edu/arizona/kfs/sys/AZKFSConstants.java
+    work/src/edu/arizona/kfs/sys/KFSKeyConstants.java
+    work/src/org/kuali/kfs/pdp/service/PayeeAchAccountService.java
+    work/src/org/kuali/kfs/pdp/service/impl/PayeeAchAccountServiceImpl.java

 <h2><a name="post_mod_changes">Post Mod Changes</a></h2>

 For each file that was changed or added for this modification, I've looked at its history in subversion (`svn log <file_name>`) to find whether later fixes were committed against this modification that I might have missed.
 There were some :) They may be fixes to the modification, or further enhancements, or changes completely unrelated.
 Please contact the UA for more information about a given revision number, or Jira ticket.
 Here they are: